ds-102/fa23/syllabus.md

 <a name = 'prereq'></a>
 ## Prerequisites

-While we are working to make this class widely accessible we currently require the following (or equivalent) prerequisites :
+While we are working to make this class widely accessible, we currently require the following (or equivalent) prerequisites :

-1. Principles and Techniques of Data Science: [Data 100](http://ds100.org/) covers important computational and statistical skills that will be necessary for Data 102.
+1. **Principles and Techniques of Data Science**: [Data 100](http://ds100.org/) covers important computational and statistical skills that will be necessary for Data 102.

-1. Probability: Probability for Data Science Data 140, or Probability and Random Processes EECS126, or Concepts of Probability STAT134, or Probability and Risk Analysis for Engineers IEOR 172, or Mathematical Probability Theory Math 106.
-EECS126 and Data 140 are preferred.
+1. **Probability**: [Data 140](http://prob140.org/), [EECS 126](https://inst.eecs.berkeley.edu/~ee126), [STAT 134](https://www.stat134.org/), [IEOR 172](https://guide.berkeley.edu/courses/ind_eng/), or [Math 106](https://guide.berkeley.edu/courses/math/).
+Data 140 and EECS 126 are preferred.
 These courses cover the probabilistic tools that will form the underpinning for the concepts covered in Data 102.

-1. Math: Linear Algebra & Differential Equations Math 54, or Linear Algebra Math 56, or Linear Algebra Math 110, or both Designing Information Devices and Systems I EE16A and Designing Information Devices and Systems II EE16B, or Linear Algebra for Data Science Stat 89a, or Introduction to Mathematical Physics PHYSICS89.
+1. **Math**: Math 54, Math 56, Math 110, both EE 16A and EE 16B, STAT 89a, or Physics 89.
 We will need some basic concepts like linear operators, eigenvectors, derivatives, and integrals to enable statistical inference and derive new prediction algorithms.

 Please consult the [Resources](../resources) page for additional resources for reviewing prerequisite material.

 ## Course Components

 ### Lectures
+{:.no_toc}

-Lectures will be held in-person Tuesdays and Thursdays from 3:30 - 5pm in Li Ka Shing 245.
+Lectures will be held in-person **Tuesdays and Thursdays from 3:30 - 5pm in Li Ka Shing 245**.
 Recordings will be made available on bCourses within 24 hours.

 ### Discussion sessions
+{:.no_toc}
-Discussion section will be held on Wednesdays, led by your GSIs.
-These sections will cover important problem-solving skills that bridge the concepts in the lecture with the skills you’ll need to apply the ideas on the homework and beyond.
+Discussion section will be held on **Wednesdays**, led by your GSIs.
+These sections will cover important problem-solving skills that bridge the concepts in lectures with the skills you’ll need to apply the ideas on the homework and beyond.

+A few weeks into the semester, we will start the Supplemental Sections.
+A typical Supplemental Section consists of prerequisite content you might forgot or missed from Data 100/140 and “catch up” content to reinforce material you may have missed in the previous week.
+Details will be posted on Ed.
+Attending these sections is optional.

-### Lab
+### Lab sessions
+{:.no_toc}
-Labs will be held on Mondays in-person.
-You can complete lab assignments on your own time, but you are highly encouraged to attend lab sessions to work with your classmates and get help from the staff.
+Labs will be held on **Mondays** by GSIs.
+You will be working on lab assignments with your GSI in these sections.
+You can complete the assignments on your own time, but you are highly encouraged to attend lab sessions to work with your classmates and get help from the staff.
+Help will be limited on Ed and office hours because of this.

+### Homeworks
+{:.no_toc}
+Homework assignments are released every other week on Fridays and due two Fridays after.
+These assignments are designed to help students develop an in-depth understanding of both the theoretical and practical aspects of ideas presented in lectures.

+- All homeworks must be submitted to Gradescope by their posted deadlines.
+- Each assignment will include detailed instructions on how to submit your work for grading.
+It is the student’s responsibility to read these carefully and ensure that their work is submitted correctly.
+Assignment accommodations will not be granted in cases where students have mis-submitted their work (for example, by submitting to the wrong portal, submitting only part of an assignment, or forgetting to select pages)
+- The primary form of support students will have for homeworks are **office hours** and **Ed**.

+### Vitamins
+{:.no_toc}
+Vitamins are weekly short Gradescope assignments to check that you are keeping up with lectures.
+They will be released on Thursdays after lecture and due on Sundays.

+### Exams
+{:.no_toc}

+There will be two midterms in this class:

+- Midterm 1 on **October 5, 2023**, 7-9PM
+- Midterm 2 on **November 14, 2023**, 7-9PM

+There will **not** be a final exam.

+All exams must be taken in-person.
+You must sit the midterms at the specified time: if you have a conflict, please contact course staff ASAP at data102@berkeley.edu. **We will not accept any conflicts after the drop deadline**.

+### Final Project
+{:.no_toc}
+At the end of the semester, you will apply the knowledge you learned in this class on a real-world dataset to complete a final project.
+You will be working in groups of 4.

+More details will be announced on Ed closer to the end of term.

 ## Grading Policies

-### Assignments

-You will be assessed through the following assignments:

-* (about) 14 weekly vitamins
-* 6 homework assignments
-* 12 lab assignments
-* 2 midterms
-* 1 final project

 ### Grading Scheme